RaduAlexandru/data_loaders/README.md

 This contains various data loaders for a series of datasets:

 - [DeepVoxels] : Synthetic images and depth of objects captured in a dome
+- [NeRF] : Synthetic images of objects captured in a dome
+- [LLFF] : Real images of objects captures in a front-facing manner around a semi-dome
 - [ScanNet] : Point clouds of rooms with annotations for 20 classes (bed, furnite, wall, etc.)
 - [SemanticKitti] : Point clouds from a car driving in urban scenario annotated with 19 classes.
 - [ShapeNetSem] : Point clouds of various objects (airplance, motorbike) with part-based annotations